-The simulations give you trajectories of the polymer chains of harmonically bound nearest neighbors beads, with velocities of each bead assigned at the start of each trajectory from a Maxwell-Boltzmann distribution.
+Each time you run the simulation you get a trajectory of the polymer chain of harmonically bound nearest neighbors beads, with velocities of each bead assigned at the start of each trajectory from a Maxwell-Boltzmann distribution.
 Each bead of the polymer experiences forces from the neighboring beads, trying to pull the neighbors closer together, but it also feels random "kicks" from the environment.
 These kicks are meant to mimic the forces from molecules in a fixed-temperature solvent colliding with the polymer.
 In the simulation, the solvent is not explicitly simulated, rather at each step of the polymer's dynamics, a random Gaussian number is drawn by the computer to represent the extra force a monomer feels from the effect of the solvent.
 Finally, the endpoint of the polymer experiences an external force that we apply to force the polymer to spread out at a fixed stretching rate.
 This applied force is measured and plotted in the top right of the screen.
 When the applied force is integrated, we compute the total work exerted by the external force, and this accumulated work is plotted in the bottom right of the screen.